75ks/boast/README.md

 ### Association

-- has_many          :comments
+- has_many          :comments, dependent: :destroy
-- has_many          :favorites
+- has_many          :favorites, dependent: :destroy
 - belongs_to        :user
 - has_many_attached :images